Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/conclusion_part_2.md

 After computing the cross-correlation of every pair of alpha carbons in a protein structure with *n* residues, we obtain an *n* × *n* **cross-correlation matrix** *C*.
 We can visualize this matrix using a **heat map**, in which we color matrix values along a spectrum from red (1) to blue (-1).
 This heat map for the cross-correlation matrix of human hemoglobin is shown in the figure below.

 [![image-center](../assets/images/600px/hemoglobin_cc.png){: .align-center width="400px"}](../assets/images/hemoglobin_cc.png)
 The normalized cross-correlation heat map of human hemoglobin (PDB: 1A3N).
 Red regions indicate correlated residue pairs which move in the same direction; blue regions indicate anti-correlated residue pairs which move in opposite directions.
+Note that the matrix is oriented so that its first element is in the bottom left corner.
 {: style="font-size: medium;"}

-Cross-correlation analysis provides useful insight on the structure of the protein.
-The regions of high correlation coming off the diagonal typically provide information on secondary structures (residues in the same secondary structure will typically move together).
-On the other hand, high correlation regions not near the diagonal provide information on the tertiary structure of the protein, such as protein domains and clues to which parts of the protein work together.
-In general, we can observe complex patterns of correlated and anti-correlated movement throughout the protein (both inter- and intrasubunit), which can act like some sort of fingerprint.
-We can compare the cross-correlation between regions of the same protein or the cross-correlation map between two similar proteins to find differences in the correlation patterns.
-This would then provide clues in where the proteins or protein regions are different structurally and possibly functionally.
-After calculating the cross-correlation for each residue pair, we can organize the data as a matrix and then visualize it as a **cross-correlation heat map** like the figure below.
+The cross-correlation map of a protein contains complex patterns of correlated and anti-correlated movement of the protein's atoms.
+As such, it serves as a "fingerprint" of sorts for the protein, giving useful insights into the protein's structure.

+We should not be surprised that the main diagonal of the cross-correlation map is colored red, since alpha carbons that are near each other in a polypeptide chain will likely have correlated movements.

+Furthermore, the regions of high correlation near the main diagonal typically provide information regarding the protein's secondary structures, since amino acids belonging to the same secondary structure will typically move in concert.

+High correlation regions that are far away from the matrix's main diagonal provide information about the *tertiary* structure of the protein, such as protein domains and other components of the protein that work together.

-In the cross-correlation map of human hemoglobin above, we see four squares of positive correlation along the diagonal.
-This represents the four subunits of hemoglobin, $$ \alpha_1 $$, $$ \beta_1 $$, $$ \alpha_2 $$, and $$ \beta_2 $$ in this order and the intrasubunit correlations.
-We can differentiate between the two types of subunits by comparing the correlation patterns between the four squares.
-We see that the same patterns can be seen between the first and third square, and the second and fourth square.
-Assuming that first square represents $$ \alpha_1 $$, we can deduce that the third square represents $$ \alpha_2 $$, and that the second and fourth square represent $$ \beta $$ subunits.
+Consider again the cross-correlation map of human hemoglobin shown above.
+We can see four squares of positive correlation along the main diagonal, representing the four subunits of hemoglobin: α<sub>1</sub>, β<sub>1</sub>, α<sub>2</sub>, and β<sub>2</sub>.
+Note that the first and third squares have the same patterns; these correspond to α<sub>1</sub> and α<sub>2</sub>, respectively.
+Similarly, the second and fourth squares correspond to β<sub>1</sub> and β<sub>2</sub>.

-The rest of the cross-correlation map (regions next to the diagonal squares) provide evidence of high intersubunit correlations between $$ \alpha_1 \beta_1 $$/$$ \alpha_2 \beta_2 $$, some correlation between the $$ \alpha_1 \beta_2 $$/$$ \alpha_2 \beta_1 $$, and minimal correlation between the $$ \alpha_1 \alpha_2 $$/$$ \beta_1 \beta_2 $$.
-This agrees with experimental analysis of human hemoglobin on the interaction of the extensive, cooperative interactions between $$ \alpha $$ and $$ \beta $$ subunits, and minimal interactions between $$ \alpha $$ subunits and between $$ \beta $$ subunits[^Garrett].
+**STOP:** What other patterns do you notice in the hemoglobin cross-correlation heat map?
+{: .notice--primary}

 ### Mean-square Fluctuations & B-factor